 Is there a limit as to how much food I can eat?

 Generally, no. If you are in the buffet and want a third or fourth serving, there will not be anybody stopping you.
-Similarly, it is not uncommon to hear of people ordering multiple appetizers, entrees, and desserts in the main dining room.
+Similarly, it is not uncommon to hear of people ordering multiple appetizers, entrées, and desserts in the main dining room.

-Some cruise lines, like Carnival, do charge for extra entrees, though, and Royal Caribbean no longer allows you to order unlimited lobster tails on formal night.
+Some cruise lines, like Carnival, charge for extra entrees, though, and Royal Caribbean no longer allows you to order unlimited lobster tails on formal night.

 Do cruise ships have room service?